-A backup job configured in Veeam Agent for Linux creates backup files in a backup repository.
+A backup job configured in Veeam Agent for Oracle Solaris creates backup files in a backup repository.
 A backup repository is a directory on the storage where you want to keep backup files.
-You can use the following types of disk-based storage to create a backup repository:
+You can use the following types of disk-based storage as a backup repository:

-A backup repository must be created on a separate volume from a volume whose data you plan to back up.
+[For local storage] A backup repository should be created on a separate volume from a volume that contains data you plan to back up.

 You can configure several backup repositories and target different backup jobs at these repositories.
 This may be useful if you want to back up different types of data to separate locations or to keep several copies of your backed-up data.